simonmicro/Dear-Templates/FFmpeg - Conversation.md

 ```

 ## MKV to MKV ##
-This just reencodes the files (reduce size) - same as for mp4!
+This just reencodes the files (reduce size) - same as for mp4 (but keeps all audio tracks and subtitle metadata)!
 ```bash
 #!/bin/bash
 mkdir -p ../reencoded/